 In 2014, after many years of science stuff, Ryan thought to take over the world in his trusty campervan, Rumi.
 Somehow he ended up volunteering as a WWOOFer on a farm at a spiritual community called Bhaktivedanta Manor, near London (but not too close).
-After only a month of cultivating vegetables during the day and listening to Bhagavad Gita classes in the evenings, he decided to try and be a monk.
-After three years of training in ancient Vedic philosophy, Ryan is now using his training as a PhD in biology to delve deeper into the relationships between science, philosophy and life.
+After only a month of cultivating vegetables during the day and listening to Bhagavad Gita classes in the evenings, he decided to be a monk.
+After three years of training in Vedanta philosophy, Ryan is now using his training as a PhD in biology to delve deeper into the relationships between science, philosophy and life.
 And after many years of asking how, he’s very much enjoying getting back into the so-called ‘childish’ why questions.

 Currently, she lives in Alicante, Spain.